JeanLescutMuller/vm-ds-stack-bootstrap/README.md

 ### 9.5 Setting up Jupyterhub/JupyterLab service :

 #### Which service system is on the machine ?
 SystemV or SystemD ?
-We always prefer SystemD, if possible
+We always prefer SystemD, if possible.
+You can check if systemD is installed with :
 ```bash
 ls /etc/systemd
 ```